bluepeter/alphagroove/README.md

   timeframe: '1min'
   suppressSma: false # Set to true to disable SMA computation and display
   suppressVwap: false # Set to true to disable VWAP computation and display
+  suppressMetricsInPrompts: false # Set to true to exclude text metrics from LLM prompts

   # LLM configuration for intelligent trade analysis
   llmConfirmationScreen: